RitwikRaj24/Melanoma_detection_assignment/README.md

 ### Note:

-This project may require significant computational resources.
-Consider utilizing Google Colab for model training.

 This project focuses on building a custom CNN model and does not involve the use of pre-trained models or transfer learning techniques.

 ### Disclaimer